 To say that attorney Michael L. Cannon is multilingual somewhat borders on understatement.
-Cannon, who represents clients in a wide variety of personal injury matters for Bubalo, Goode, Sales & Bliss, speaks, reads and writes some six languages – Spanish, French, German, Italian and Portuguese – including English.
+Cannon, who represents clients in a wide variety of personal injury matters for Bubalo Goode PLC., speaks, reads and writes some six languages – Spanish, French, German, Italian and Portuguese – including English.
 Cannon’s proficiency in both language and the law runs in the family; his father, before becoming an attorney himself, taught Spanish and German.

 “Learning other languages is something I’ve always had an interest in,” says Cannon, who majored in Spanish and minored in French as a college undergrad and considered becoming a teacher himself before he chose law school.
 “But it’s something that’s proved useful in my legal career as well.”
 Indeed, Cannon’s fluency in Spanish means seamless communication with Hispanic clients for whom English might not be their first language.
 “We have also had French-speaking clients from Africa,” says Cannon, an associate in the firm’s Lexington and Louisville offices.
 “It definitely comes in handy.”

 But the decision to pursue the law didn’t happen for Cannon until he watched his wife, an immigrant, go through the process of obtaining a visa—one that he describes as difficult and frustrating, even with the help of an attorney.
 “It’s what sparked my interest,” says Cannon.
 “I just felt like there must be a lot of people in similar situations who hit a brick wall with the legal process.
 I felt like becoming a lawyer would allow me to help people through difficult situations.”